Reading & Writing - Elementary

 Evelyn Hickman, Supervisor

-Loudoun Pathways to Reading and Writing Program is an explicit staff-development model, provides kindergarten, first through third-grade teachers, and instructional specialists with a consistent, research and strategies-based framework of reading and writing instruction.
+Loudoun Pathways to Reading and Writing Program, provides kindergarten through fifth grade teachers, and instructional specialists with a consistent, research and strategies-based framework of reading and writing instruction.
 The program incorporates the skills of spelling, writing, reading comprehension, phonics, and vocabulary.
 The Pathways multi-approach literacy framework helps teachers provide their students with specific skills to become better readers and writers.
 Books and educational supplies are used to support the elementary teachers and reading specialists in their implementation of a balanced and multi-approach literacy framework.
-In addition, personnel include literacy facilitators who provide professional development and support for classroom teachers and specialists.

 Each school has the services of a reading specialist who assumes multiple roles such as coordinating the literacy program in the school, supporting teachers with instructional expertise, co-teaching with content teachers, coaching teachers, overseeing literacy assessment, and providing direct instruction to students in grades K-5 who are experiencing difficulty in reading.

 Elementary School CurriculumThese curriculum pages are "living documents", check back frequently for the addition of curricular resources.

 How is this Literacy Program Conducted in the Classroom?

 The students participate in large group, small group, and independent activities during reading and writing time.
 The students work on skills such as:

 - Letters and Sounds: Letters have distinctive features and may be identified by names or sounds.